What is a Good Customer Attrition Rate

 If you have to reduce passive attrition, you have a harder task.
 You don’t know exactly when the customer is leaving, but they do leave clues.
 Maybe their average spend has dropped, or they are shopping less regularly.
 These “churn signals” tell you to proactively communicate with the customer, send them relevant offers and otherwise entice them to remain active customers.

-Find your good attrition rate
+Improving your good attrition rate

 Like I said at the beginning, customer attrition rates are a fact of life and no one can make them go away entirely.
 However, if you measure your rate accurately, compare it to your industry and your past performance, and factor in a realistic view of your business priorities, you can take a sober look at your rate and see if you are comfortable with it.